coolAlias/StructureGenerationAPI/StructureGenAPI/Instructions.md

 of the base ;)

 (STAIRS) Stairs:
-0,1,2,3 ascending east, west, south, north, +4 for upside down
+0,1,2,3 ascending east, west, south, north, +4 for descending

 (PISTON_CONTAINER)
 Chests, Furnaces, Ladders and Wall Signs: